-Moreover, the intervention will generate ripple effects for succeeding generations, by increasing the supply of skilled agents at t+1.
-Owing to general equilibrium effects, this would lower skilled wages at t+1, which leave skilled agents at t+1 worse off.
-We show these can be neutralized by occupation-specific transfers that leave post-tax wages unchanged from t+1 onwards, at zero first order budgetary cost.
-This would involve regressive income taxes which would offset the reduction in wage differences between the skilled and unskilled occupations.
-The eventual fiscal intervention overlays all these different interventions together, in a way that raises interim utilities of parents in every occupation-generation pair.
-Ex post parents who do not invest in their children's education end up cross-subsidizing the consumption of those who do.
-With sufficient altruism, the costs of this are outweighed by the gain in expected utilities of their descendants, resulting in an ex post Pareto improvement.
+Since there are more skilled adults in generation 1, and skilled parents (being richer than unskilled parents) are more likely to invest in their children, there would be further ripple effects into subsequent generations: there would be more skilled adults in generations $2, 3, \ldots$ But these can be dealt with in a similar manner as for generation 1.
+The eventual fiscal intervention overlays all these different interventions at different dates together, in a way that raises interim utilities of parents in every occupation-generation pair, while leaving after-tax wages unchanged.
+Ex post, parents who do not invest in their children's education end up cross-subsidizing the consumption of those who do.
+With sufficient altruism, the costs of this are outweighed by the gain in expected utilities of their descendants, also resulting in an ex post Pareto improvement.